 Some of the most successful events have been promoted on local radio (sometimes with a remote on-site broadcast) that encourage people to gather up all the coins in their house and go have some fun and win a prize at the same time.

-If you have several stores or locations, you can benefit from a big contest.
-A 100-store regional chain gave away a free trip to the Bahamas at the end of a 6-month campaign using the "toss in a quarter and win a trip" entry blank concept.
+One charity organization placed Wishing Wells into a 110-store regional chain.
+They got another company to sponsor a free trip to the Bahamas drawing contest.
+It was a 6-month campaign that encouraged people to, "Toss in a Quarter and win a trip to the Bahamas."
 Since quarters are worth 25 times as much as pennies, they increased their coin-revenue dramatically and drew a lot of attention to the charity.
 The store chain turned it into a contest among the stores to see which one could raise the most money.
 In turn, the store managers instructed their cashiers to make change with a lot of coins and to cheerfully suggest to the customers to "...have some fun with the Spiral Wishing Well and be sure to enter the Bahamas trip contest!"
 They raised over half a million dollars during those 6 months!

-Stores love it because they can't afford to conduct a contest like this on their own.
+Individual stores love to participate because they can't afford to conduct a contest like this for their customers on their own.

-As a bonus, the sponsor received the entry blanks every week, and sent "thank you" notes to the contestants, along with a special offer to get a free month of service.
-This is a GOLD MINE for a sponsor.
+As a bonus, the sponsor receives the entry summary every week, and can send "thank you" notes to the contestants, along with coupons or other offers.
+This is a GOLD MINE for sponsors.

 BIG BIRTHDAY PARTY IDEA